Honda, Mazda poised to expand, but face high costs in build-out

 MAZDA BACK IN PROFIT

-Honda's strategy stands in contrast to bigger rival Toyota Motor Corp (7203.T), which insists it wants "sustainable" growth.
+Honda's strategy stands in contrast to bigger rival Toyota Motor Corp, which insists it wants "sustainable" growth.
 The world's best-selling carmaker, which releases its fourth-quarter figures on May 8, does not plant to build any new plants over the next three years.

 Honda is up roughly 20 percent and Toyota nearly 35 percent this year, while Mazda, whose shares are up almost 90 percent, is likely to turn a net profit for the first time in five years when it releases results on Friday.